 In a financial leasing contract, the lessee has the option to buy the goods at the end of the contract.
-When this option is taken, from fiscal point of view is considered as an intra-community dispatch / acquisition of goods.
+When this option is taken, from fiscal point of view is considered as an Intra-EU deliveries and aquisitions of goods.

 At the end of the contract, in the VAT return will be recorded the residual value of the goods only in the case when the transfer of ownership took place and this transfer of ownership imply a dispatch of goods from one Member State to another.
-The amounts paid as instalments are treated as services and are not included in VAT return and in the recapitulative declaration regarding dispatches/arrivals of intra-Community goods (form 390 - VIES) in the boxes referring to intra community acquisitions/dispatches.
+The amounts paid as instalments are treated as services and are not included in VAT return and in the recapitulative declaration regarding Intra-EU deliveries and aquisitions of goods (form 390 - VIES).